Climate Change and Its Impacts

 Water scarcity is defined as a situation where water availability in a region is not sufficient to meet the demands of its population, or the demand for water may be exceeding the supply.
 It may be both physical (not enough water in the region) or economic (lack of infrastructure or resources to access available water, or institutions may be failing to balance everyone’s needs).

-Water scarcity is an increasing problem on every continent, with poorer communities are the worst affected segments of society.
-In 2026, the water scarcity has escalated from a regional concern by crossing the borders to a global crisis.
-According to the UN, one in three people worldwide do not have access to safe drinking water, and by 2030, this demand for water could exceed supply by 40%.
+The issue of water scarcity is a relative concept, with the amount that can be physically accessed varies by changes in supply and demand.
+It intensifies with increasing demand, or as the water supply is affected by decreasing quantity or quality.
+This scarcity has particularly escalated in 2026 by crossing borders from a regional concern to a global crisis.
+According to UN, one in three people worldwide do not have access to safe drinking water, and by 2030, this demand could exceed supply by 40%.

 Groundwater Depletion: The Invisible Crisis Beneath Us